History Bus 35

 The best way to travel on “History Bus 35” is with an all day ticket, which gives unlimited travel for the day and enables people to hop on and off the bus to get closer to the historical points on route.

-Adult all day travel is £4.20 on the bus and on the NCTX Buses App; a Grouprider – covering up to 5 people (min 1 adult, max 2 adults) is £6.00 after 09:30 on weekdays or any time at the weekend.
+Adult all day travel is £4.40 on the bus and on the NCTX Buses App; a Grouprider – covering up to 5 people (min 1 adult, max 2 adults) is £6.00.